Macker85/Battleship-game/README.md

 <img src="docs/user_testing/user_test_2_return.png">
 </details>

-3. To have an immersive experience.
+3. To be able to return to the game with my username and password.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|